-What’s it called on my Mac? includes additional Windows and Mac terms.
+What’s it called on my Mac? compares and contrasts Windows and Mac terms.
 It also explains how to get system information, eject things (like usb drives), and more!

 What’s in the Apple menu on Mac?
 The Apple menu